 Skip advert

 Advertisement - Article continues below

 Most functions are operated via the touchscreen, but the main menu and back buttons are physical controls next to the screen above a volume knob.
-The buttons take a bit of getting used to, but once you’re in the habit, it makes life easier when you want to get back to the main menu.
+The buttons take a bit of getting used to, but once you’re in the habit, it makes life easier to get back to the main menu.

+Skip advert